-Students with Disabilities: To address the low performance of special education students in graduation rates, the district is taking the following steps:
+Students with Disabilities: To address the low performance of special education students in address the low performance of special education students, in a graduation rates, the district is taking the following steps:

-1) Develop specific targets for SPED graduation for each school site.

-2) Increase five-year SPED teacher retention rate.

-3) Provide staff with in-service on Individual Educational Plan (IEP) planning and implementation.

-4) Provide additional education support to students to increase inclusive practices so that students can have access to strong instruction with their general education peers.
+- 1) Develop specific targets for SPED graduation for each school site. - 2) Increase five-year SPED teacher retention rate. - 3) Provide staff with in-service on Individual Educational Plan (IEP) planning and implementation. - 4) Provide additional education support to students to increase inclusive practices so that students can have access to strong instruction with their general education peers.